arvados/l7g/Lightning-Tile-Schema.md

 ---

-In order to facilitate ease of use we've developed a "Lightning Tile Array" format to access tile encoded genomes.
+In order to facilitate ease of use we've developed a "Lightning Tile Array" format to access tile encoded genomes as `numpy` arrays.
 This document describes the format.

 Overview